danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Particles can be turned on or off by type via the “turn on/off particles
-by type” option in the particle plot o)ptions submenu.
+by type” option in :ref:`sec:opts`.
 See
 :ref:`sec:plotparticlesbytype`.

 .. _sec:darkmatter: